langchain-ai/langchain/docs/index.rst

 - `Deployments <./additional_resources/deployments.html>`_: A collection of instructions, code snippets, and template repositories for deploying LangChain apps.

+- `Deploying LLMs in Production <./additional_resources/deploy_llms.html>`_: A collection of best practices and tutorials for deploying LLMs in production.

 - `Tracing <./additional_resources/tracing.html>`_: A guide on using tracing in LangChain to visualize the execution of chains and agents.

 - `Model Laboratory <./additional_resources/model_laboratory.html>`_: Experimenting with different prompts, models, and chains is a big part of developing the best possible application.
 The ModelLaboratory makes it easy to do so.